STATISTICS

 - Absolute Variability:

 - Range - simplest and easiest measure of variability, classified into, absolute range, total range, Kelly range.
-Absolute range is simply getting the difference between highest and lowest score.
-Total range is the difference by subtracting lowest score from the highest score + lowest score.
+The absolute range is simply the difference between the highest and lowest scores.
+Total range is the difference by subtracting the lowest score from the highest score + lowest score.

 (P90-P10).